By Maria Dillon, Human Resources Business Partner, EMEA

-For example, if you are suggesting that your business should implement an EAP policy it helps if you support it with statistics on the tangible benefits of such a programme.
+For example, if you are suggesting that your business should implement an EAP policy, you should support it with statistics on the tangible benefits of such a programme.
 If HR has a seat at the table, it is important to add context to strategies and cultural shifts.
 By giving leaders examples and facts on how these can improve their business, you are providing them with the information needed to make these critical decisions.

 When I discuss the role of HRBP’s with peers in the same field I am often laughed at and told, “Who has time to do research?
 I will be lucky to get through the piles of administration and approvals on my desk this week, never mind checking attrition trends in the latest Harvard Business Review!”